darwinia-network/DIPs/DIPs/dip-2.md

 ---
 dip: 2
 title: Seamless Account Integration Between EVM and Substrate
-description: This proposal introduces the adoption of `H160` account addresses in Substrate-based chains to unify address formats with EVM, which aims to simplify user interactions and enhance compatibility with the Ethereum ecosystem.
 authors: Darwinia Network (@AurevoirXavier, @boundless-forest, @hackfisher)
 status: Final
 type: Core